amitkumardemo/Ujjawal-Libraray/README.md

 - Preloader animation using the library's logo
 - Clean UI and accessible layout
 - Fully customizable for rural or community libraries
+- Razorpay payment gateway for admission and monthly fee collections

 ---